marc-harary/Boggle/README.md

 where using the `-c` flag prints out all words in the dictionary that are not found in the board and using `-t` enables the program to use the same letters multiple times.

 The program uses a depth-first graph search algorithm to walk the board and a trie to store words from the dictionary.
-It then uses a queue to print all words to the terminal.
+It then uses a queue to print all words to the terminal in alphabetical order.